thaylizesant0s/Me/README.md

 I’m a tech student with big dreams at IFCE.
 I’m currently diving into Python, HTML, Java, and Swift, and I love seeing how technology can create amazing things.
 I’m self-taught, competitive, and determined, always striving to improve.
 I believe in taking responsibility and inspiring others through my actions.

-In the future, I plan to specialize in Artificial Intelligence and cybersecurity, which I find incredibly exciting.
+In the future, I plan to specialize in Artificial Intelligence and Cybersecurity, which I find incredibly exciting.

 ---